CongLiu37/CMEECourseWork/MiniProject/Code/README.txt

 #       ../Results/Ratkowsky_AIC.csv
 #       ../Results/Ratkowsky_BIC.csv
 #       ../Results/filtered_data.csv
-#Function: Visualize four plausible models of each curve
+#Function: Visualize four plausible models of each curve.
+#          If selection and averaging of non-linear model is based on AIC, plots save in ../Results/AIC_models.pdf.
+#          If selection and averaging of non-linear model is based on BIC, plots save in ../Results/BIC_models.pdf.
 #Output: ../Results/AIC_models.pdf
 #        ../Results/BIC_models.pdf
 #Usage: Rscript PlotValidModels.R